cherenkov-plenoscope/crosscheck_hess_ct5/README.md

 See also: https://github.com/cherenkov-plenoscope/aperture_history

-### Periode
+### Period
-I choose the periode of CT5 after its upgrade to a FlashCam image-sensor in mid 2019.
+We choose the period of CT5 after its upgrade to a FlashCam image-sensor in late 2019.
-The H.E.S.S. internal name of this periode seems to be:
+The H.E.S.S. internal name of this period seems to be `phase2d`, with the latest variant
 ```
-phase2d0 to
 phase2d1
 ```